Does “Colonial” Infer “Worker Bees?”

 Aetna, Inc’s Headquarters, Hartford

-This post wasn’t a planned one at all – I found all this stuff out while researching the Geographic center of Hartford excitement.
-Turns out, the massive Aetna Insurance building holds some rather impressive – and CTMQ-worthy – distinctions.
+This post wasn’t a planned one at all – I found all this stuff out while researching the exciting Geographic center of Hartford.
+Turns out that the massive Aetna Insurance building holds some rather impressive – and CTMQ-worthy – distinctions.

 However, as you’ll see, I did run into a rather important Aetna employee… First, some good info from the company website: